What’s New? The Last 15 Years of Leadership

 Adaptive capacity, they said, had two qualities: the ability to grasp context, and hardiness.

-Grasping context is an essential skill that includes a spectrum of talents, from understanding how different people would interpret a gesture to being able to put a situation in perspective.
+Grasping context is an essential skill that includes a spectrum of talents, from understanding how different people would interpret a gesture to be able to put a situation in perspective.
 Leaders who do not grasp context do not realize how their actions will be perceived, or fail to understand the biggest pictures in which circumstances happen.

 Hardiness is an inner strength, which people draw upon to make it through challenging ordeals without losing hope.
 Hardiness, they said, came not only from an ability to put circumstances in context, but also from an ability to create a sense of belonging, hope, and optimism about change beyond themselves.